- About ME

 Coursework Only.
 No additional paperwork is necessary to graduate.

 Individual Project (ME590).
-If ME590 is being taken in the term of graduation, final reports must be provided to the supervising faculty no later than the last day of finals week, the last day of the semester.
+If ME590 is being taken in the term of graduation, final reports must be provided to the supervising faculty via the ME590 website no later than the last day of finals week, the last day of the semester.
 Individual faculty may require that the reports be completed earlier.

 Dual Degree Master's.
 Dual degree students must complete the dual degree course election form prior to last day of final exams.
 Please note that this form must be approved by both departments and may take a few weeks to complete.

 "Embedded" Masters.
-An embedded master’s is a master’s degree awarded "on-the-way" to a Ph.D. in the same program.
-Direct PhD students (i.e. students without a Master’s degree) will receive an “embedded” master’s along the way.
-The student should inform the Academic Services Office of an intention to apply for the embedded master’s.
+An embedded master's is a master's degree awarded "on-the-way" to a PhD in the same program.
+Direct PhD students (i.e. students without a Master's degree) will receive an “embedded” master's along the way.
+The student should complete the Online Request for an Embedded Master's in order to have the Master's added to his or her record.

 Alumni Association – University of Michigan